measurement-kit/measurement-kit/doc/api/common/reactor.md

 great detail our dependency on libevent.
 Ideally, this method should be a method of the specific implementation of the reactor, available only when you downcast from reactor to its specific implementation.

+The `set_autostop` and `autostop` methods respectively set and get the autostop flag.
+This flag tells the poller whether to continue running even when no events are scheduled.
+Different reactor implementations MAY have different default values for this flag.
+Note that these methods MUST be called before the reactor is running.
+If `set_autostop` is called on a running reactor, it MAY throw a runtime exception.

 In addition, this module exposes also syntactic sugar functions: